RegonGaming/cat-bot-CEu/README.md

    `{"cat": {}, "summon_ids": [], "0": {}, "cattype": {}}`

-   Note Cat Bot doesn't use that file and instead migrates it to `data` folder.
+   Note Cat Bot CEu doesn't use that file and instead migrates it to `data` folder.

 5. Go inside of the `main.py` file, on first few lines you can change some config values, such as guild ID, backup channel ID, and Discord token.
 > **Note**